 Using 4" thick foam, cut it 16" diameter.

 Using batting (we use 1" thick), cut out the cushion top 16" diameter.
 Cut a piece of batting for the band that is 52"x 4".
 Batting is available from www.patemeadows.com or (205-424-1770).

 Serge or straight stitch the band to the cushion top.

 Slip the batting over the foam.
-Slipstitch the batting in place with a needle and thread.
+Flip over and slipstitch the batting in place with a needle and thread.